natgo/wt-wiki-scraper/wikitext-transpiled/ground/ZBD86.md

 == Description ==
 <!-- ''In the description, the first part should be about the history of the creation and combat usage of the vehicle, as well as its key features.
 In the second part, tell the reader about the ground vehicle in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
-The '''{{Specs|name}}''' is a rank {{Specs|rank}} Chinese light tank {{Battle-rating}}.
-It was introduced in [[Update 1.91 "Night Vision"]].
+The '''{{Specs|name}}''' (ZBD86式步兵战车; industry code: WZ501) is the Chinese reverse-engineered version of the Soviet [[BMP-1]] which was acquired from military equipment exchanges with Egypt in the late 1970s.
+In the 1980s, during military modernization, the PLAGF faced a pressing need for a new IFV for its mechanized troops.
+As a result, one of the stored BMP-1s from Egypt was transported to Mainland China for evaluation.
+In order to expedite the development of a new IFV, the Central Military Commission approved plans to reverse-engineer the BMP-1, despite its underperforming gun systems.
+The WZ501 was subsequently built in December 1980, incorporating some domestic subsystems.
+However, due to testing and manufacturing flaws, engineers took nearly 8 years to finalize the design, making additional changes that happened to align with the improvements made to the later BMP-1 variants.
+The ZBD86 successfully passed state certification in 1986 and began production in April 1987, initially with placeholder gun systems.
+After failed attempts to introduce American and British turrets, the ZBD86 eventually received new 25/30 mm autocannon turrets in the late 1990s, becoming the ZBD86-I and ZBD86A respectively.
+These versions are still in service and recently competed with their ideological counterpart, the BMP-2, in the Army Games jointly held by Russia and Mainland China, where the ZBD86A demonstrated superior performance.

-A Chinese variant of the BMP-1, the ZBD86 is almost identical to the original Soviet version when stock, aside from the lack of rolled up canvas on the turret sides.
-But this vehicle has a secret weapon up its sleeve: the "ZBD86 Late" modification.
-This equips it with the HJ-73E ATGM, a very powerful derivative of the original "Malyutka" with SACLOS control and a tandem warhead.
-When used correctly, the HJ-73E annihilates anything the ZBD86 can meet regardless of protection from ERA or composite armour, making the ZBD86 useful in uptiers and a versatile vehicle.
+Introduced in [[Update 1.91 "Night Vision"]], the ZBD86 can be considered a Chinese variant of the BMP-1, being nearly identical to the original Soviet version when stock, with the exception of the absence of rolled-up canvas on the turret sides.
+However, this vehicle possesses a hidden advantage: the "ZBD86 Late" modification.
+This equips it with the HJ-73E ATGM, a highly potent derivative of the original "Malyutka" SACLOS control and a tandem warhead.
+When employed effectively, the HJ-73E can neutralize any target the ZBD86 encounters, irrespective of ERA or composite armour protection.
+This makes the ZBD86 a valuable asset in uptiers and a versatile vehicle overall.

 == General info ==
 === Survivability and armour ===